-An annoyed Brad Thorn says it “sucks” having to respond to a mystery Rugby identity who has shot down the Queensland Reds mentor's hopes of coaching the because he's not a “team player”.
+An annoyed Brad Thorn says it “sucks” having to respond to a mystery Rugby Australia identity who has shot down the Queensland Reds mentor’s hopes of coaching the Wallabies because he’s not a “team player”.

-However, in the same a “highly ranked Rugby Australia source” said Thorn had not been a “team player” and that “in the context of getting greater changes around high performance cxjmtzywoaching”, Thorn had “not been good to work with”.
+However, in the same report a “highly ranked Rugby Australia source” said Thorn had not been a “team player” and that “in the context of getting greater changes around high performance cxjmtzywoaching”, Thorn had “not been good to work with”.

 As someone who often shies away from the limelight, Thorn wasn’t happy about having to address the matter when asked to on Thursday.

 “Why am I having to talk about it?
-I'm just living my doing my thing,” Thorn said.
+I’m just living my life doing my thing,” Thorn said.

 “I’ve been big on team here.
 I don’t really know what to say.